Home

 Riaan Manser

-Pioneering Explorer, Author and Speaker Topic: There is an Ocean between Saying and Doing Riaan Manser is a solo adventurer who was the first person to cycle around the perimeter of Africa; he spent over two years cycling 37 000 km through 34 countries.
+Pioneering Explorer, Author and Speaker Topic: There is an Ocean between Saying and Doing Riaan is a solo adventurer who was the first person to cycle around the perimeter of Africa: he spent over two years cycling 37 000 km through 34 countries.
 In 2009, he became the first person to circumnavigate Madagascar by kayak, which is 5 000 km and took 11 months.
-He has also paddled 2 300 km for five months around Iceland and climbed Mt Kilimanjaro.
+He has also paddled 2 300 km for five months around Iceland and climbed Mount Kilimanjaro.
 Riaan has earned the title “Out There Adventurer of the Year” in 2006 and 2009.
 He also started the initiative NO FOOD FOR THE LAZY MAN to invest in sporting equipment for schools without access to them.
-Thousands of people from blue chip companies to community projects and from schools to non-governmental organizations have been moved by Riaan’s extraordinary, and often hilarious, tales of perseverance and unrelenting resolve.
+Thousands of people and organisations, from blue chip companies to community projects and from schools to non-governmental organisations, have been moved by Riaan’s extraordinary, and often hilarious, tales of perseverance and unrelenting resolve.
 Manser speaks passionately about his adventures, motivating and inspiring all who attend his presentations.

 Azhar Panchbhai

-Bonang Mohale
+Professor Bonang Mohale

 Milton Segal